wchou93/hainanhof_interactive/README.md

 1. Download and install Anaconda (Download link: https://www.anaconda.com/).

-2. Download the code compressed package chathof_interactive.zip (Download link:https://github.com/wchou93/chathof_interactive).
+2. Download the code compressed package hainanhof_interactive.zip (Download link:https://github.com/wchou93/hainanhof_interactive).

 3. Create a folder at any location (e.g., a "Jupyter" folder on your desktop), place the compressed package into it, and extract the contents.